yahyaceyhan/EquifaxCaseStudy/README.md

-# EquifaxCaseStudy
+# **Equifax NeuroDecision Technology**

 Image: An image relevant to the case study

-H2 description: A description header
+## A short study on Equifax new technology

-Description content: Content for the description
+### Description content:

-Contributors:

-H3 heading: A title for the FinTech case study report

-Case study content: Content for the case study
+### Contributors:  Mauricio Rodriguez, Freddie Eeisa, Yahya Ceyhan

+#### *You can have more information about this technology under the questions below:

-What is the background of your company?
+* *What is the background of your company?
 What do they do?
-Who are their competitors?
+Who are their competitors?*

-How does this company use technology to their advantage?
-Why are they considered a FinTech company?
+* *How does this company use technology to their advantage?
+Why are they considered a FinTech company?*

-Why is this company exemplary in the FinTech space?
-What are their strengths and weaknesses?
+* *Why is this company exemplary in the FinTech space?
+What are their strengths and weaknesses?*
+    Equifax is one of the “big three” credit rating agencies, each of which provide prospective lenders with a numerical score that indicates the credit worthiness of just about any prospective U.S. borrower.

-What is the prognosis for this company?
-Where do they expect to be in the future?
+* *What is the prognosis for this company?
+Where do they expect to be in the future?*